 Also make sure that you switch off your water sprinkler systems at night before you go to bed.
 During icy weather, water on the road can quickly freeze, creating icy spots that can take a motorist unawares, and cause an accident.

-The Atlanta car accident lawyers at the Katz Law Firm represent injured victims of auto accidents across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent injured victims of auto accidents across Georgia.